Omi

 Women are destined to get married, have ten-eleven children within the tradition of their veils, and live with unloving husbands who look for sex in tourists.
 Jaisalmer’s economy is highly driven by tourism, so is the sexual repression expressed in odd terms!

 Among all this, Nisha gives me hope.
-Her family, coming from a slum area, provides for her education.
+Her family, coming from a slum area, advocates her education.
 Her thirst to learn languages makes me sit with her privately during the school recess, to teach Bengali.
 And she has picked up so fast!

 “The life of a Rajasthani daughter is very difficult.
 After marriage, she goes to a house she has never seen and goes to a family she doesn’t recognise at all.
 She is denied education.
 The people here, except the girl, don’t understand her feelings.”
 Meena, a soon-to-be adult girl expressed her sorrow, “They just want us to focus on the traditions.
 I would only pray such traditions end soon and every girl gets the freedom to live her life.”